AMProduction-hub/boundlessandtimelesswiki/03.PlayerLog&Handouts/Mechanics/CLI/books/mordenkainens-tome-of-foes/1-the-blood-war.md

 In the flaming realm of Phlegethos, Fierna and Belial rule in strange tandem.
 They are variously thought of by mortals as mother and son, daughter and father, wife and husband, or ruler and consort, but none of those terms can capture the paradoxical nature of their partnership.
 The Nine Hells is a hierarchy in which two individuals can't normally hold the same position as ruler of a single layer.
 Yet Asmodeus allows these two to claim dominion over Phlegethos as partners and rivals.

 Fierna's charisma, equaled only by that of Asmodeus, makes her a brilliant manipulator capable of filling mortal and immortal hearts with whatever emotion she chooses to evoke.
 Belial, meanwhile, doesn't attempt to sway others with his interpersonal skills and focuses on the duties of ruling a layer of the Nine Hells.
 The two seem to hate and admire one another in equal measure and are in constant competition.
-Every time Belial outthinks Fierna, she talks her way out of whatever trap he has devised.
+Every time Belial out-thinks Fierna, she talks her way out of whatever trap he has devised.
 Fierna stages insurrections against Belial, but his contingency plans rescue him from possible disaster.
 Other devils might gain a brief advantage over the two lords because of their infighting, but whenever any true threat to their rule arises, the seeming enemies cooperate to dispatch pretenders to their shared throne.

 #### Fiery Realm of Dark Delights